lcn2/pwned-pw-download/README.md

 # Example of using pwned-pw-download

-You may need to create `/usr/local/share/pwned.pw.tree` as as root and then give yourself write access before running `pwned-pw-download`, where `user` is your UNIX username and `group` is your UNIX groupname:
+You may need to create `/usr/local/share/pwned.pw.tree` as root and then give yourself write access before running `pwned-pw-download`, where `user` is your UNIX username and `group` is your UNIX groupname: